spahicnedim/navigatorba-qa-assignment/Readme.md

 ## Test Case 8: Hover on Working Hours Tooltip

-- **Title:** Verify Tooltip on Working Hours Section
+- **Title:** Verify Tooltip on Working Hours Icon
-- **Objective:** Check if tooltip for "Radno vrijeme" stays open on hover.
+- **Objective:** Check if the tooltip showing detailed working hours stays open while hovering.
 - **Preconditions:** Place details page is open.
 - **Test Steps:**
-    1. Hover over "Radno vrijeme" or between labels.
+  1. Hover over the clock icon (🕒), which represents working hours.
+  2. Move the cursor slightly around the icon and the “Detaljno” text.
-- **Expected Result:** Tooltip should stay visible until cursor leaves the hover area.
+- **Expected Result:** Tooltip with detailed working hours should remain visible as long as the user is hovering over the icon or the tooltip area.
-- **Actual Result:** Tooltip stays open only for a second.
-It should stay open until the cursor leaves the hover area.
+- **Actual Result:** Tooltip briefly appears and disappears within a second, making it nearly impossible to interact with or read.
 - **Status:** Fail
-- **Type:** Negative
+- **Type:** Negative (UX usability issue)

 ---